 “But the father said to his servants, ‘Quick!
 Bring the best robe and put it on him.
 Put a ring on his finger and sandals on his feet.
 Bring the fattened calf and kill it.
 Let’s have a feast and celebrate.
 For this son of mine was dead and is alive again; he was lost and is found.’
 So they began to celebrate.”

 There’s a wonderful scene in the parable of the prodigal son when the wayward son finally comes to his senses and begins to walk home.
-What does that father do?
+How does the father respond the moment that he spots his son in the distance?
 He runs and embraces him.
 There’s joy and celebration.